synthead/timex_datalink_client/docs/acquiring_spc_and_zap_files.md

-# Acquiring SPC and ZAP files for protocols 3 and 4
+# Acquiring SPC and ZAP Files for Protocols 3 and 4

 SPC files are sound themes, and ZAP files are WristApp programs.
 Sound themes and WristApp programs are supported in protocols 3 and 4, namely the Timex Datalink 150 and 150s.
 These files can be transferred using the `SoundTheme` and